First, here's the generic stuff that sounds exactly like all the other teachers you'll find:

 MY BACKGROUND QUALIFICATIONS

-My primary studies, including for my Bachelor of Music degree, have been in classical guitar, but I have explored a number of other styles.
-I have taken particular interest in flamenco, blues, American folksongs; and also have some experience with pop, rock, funk, country/bluegrass, jazz, and other styles.
-Though I appreciate the value of tradition and working within an idiom, I've always been interested in understanding musical universals and cross-cultural perspectives.
+My most formal studies have been in classical guitar, including my degree in music performance from Eastern Michigan University, 2004.
+I have explored a number of other styles including flamenco, blues, American folksongs, pop, rock, funk, country/bluegrass, jazz, and other styles.
+Though I appreciate the value of tradition and working within an idiom, my main interest is in musical universals and cross-cultural perspectives.

 Other music pursuits

-I have vocal experience in classical choirs, folk music, rock bands, and barbershop quartets.
+I have vocal experience in classical choirs, folk music, rock bands, and barbershop harmony.
 I have been involved in music technology and recording, including publishing three CDs of original compositions (mostly electronic music).
-I have studied and performed on the Chapman Stick since 1998, including two dedicated years in a full-time pop/rock band (which used no guitars — even though all of us were guitarists).
+I have studied and performed on the Chapman Stick since 1998, including two dedicated years in a full-time pop/rock band.
 The same band was also an award-winning barbershop quartet.

 I have extensively studied music theory, psychology, ethnomusicology, and physics of music, as well as composition and songwriting.
 Lately, I have focused on on the science of music perception and cognition.
 I'm also interested in the economic, cultural, and political issues surrounding music (such as institutional biases and the problems with copyright restrictions on culture, among other topics).
 I have taught community classes in music theory and music perception.